sahlinet/tumbo-server/docs/user_guide.md

 ### Static Files

 You can access the data in the static files.
-The data is rendered on server-side.
+The data is rendered server-side.

 {% verbatim %}